 converting paper documents to digital format by scanning them using software linked to the EDMS

-reviewing documents, checking they comply with regulations, creating revisions and archiving outdated versions when necessary
+reviewing documents, checking they comply with regulations, creating revisions and archiving outdated versions

 distributing documents to the relevant people, departments or organisations, and letting them know when they need to take action on a document as part of a process